Golden Spiral Symbol – What Does It Mean?

 Parthenon and golden spiral

-There’s no doubt that the ancient Greeks incorporated mathematics and geometry into their architecture, but scholars can’t find concrete evidence that they used the golden ratio in building the Parthenon.
-Many find it as a myth because most of the mathematical theorems were only developed after the construction of the temple.
+There’s no doubt that the ancient Greeks incorporated mathematics and geometry into their architecture, but scholars can’t find concrete evidence that they used the Golden Ratio in building the Parthenon.
+Many find it a myth because most of the mathematical theorems were only developed after the construction of the temple.

-What’s more, precise measurements are needed in order to conclude that the golden ratio and golden spiral were used in the design.
-According to experts, the golden rectangle should be framed at the base of the steps approaching the Parthenon, not at the base of its columns—as commonly shown in several illustrations.
-Also, the structure is in ruins, which makes its exact dimensions subject to some estimation.
+What’s more, precise measurements are needed in order to conclude that the Golden Ratio and Golden Spiral were used in the design.
+According to experts, the Golden Rectangle should be framed at the base of the steps approaching the Parthenon, not at the base of its columns—as commonly shown in several illustrations.
+But all this is speculation because, as the structure is in ruins, it makes its exact dimensions subject to some estimation.

 • Leonardo da Vinci’s Paintings